chemical-roles/manuscript/manuscript.md

 Throughout this article, the term role (in the context of the ChEBI ontology) will be used in the colloquial sense described by Batchelor *et al.* [@isbn:9781607505341] rather than the formal sense prescribed by the Basic Formal Ontology [@doi:10.3233/AO-160164; @arxiv:1502.04108].

+## Extension of the ChEBI Schema

+Before generalizing the rules for the relationships between targets, it is best to examine a specific example.
+Chemicals that have the role *p53 activator* [@url:https://identifiers.org/CHEBI:77731] obviously affect a certain target.
+The type of effect is directly activates (RO:0002406).
+The type of the target is protein.
+The target itself is the protein encoded by the *TP53* [@url:https://identifiers.org/hgnc:11998] gene.
+Because the chemical CBL0137 [@url:https://identifiers.org/CHEBI:138650] has the role *p53 activator*, it can be inferred that *CBL0137 directly activates TP53*.

+While Yan *et al.* exemplified the formalization of the relationship between roles from the ChEBI ontology and their targets using the Manchester syntax, this article will only informally describe axioms.
+It is intended that these descriptions are easily understandable such that the focus can remain on the practical utility of the relations curated and inferred during the work described here.
+The following informal amalgamation of a shape expression (common to graph query languages like SPARQL) and propositional logic outlines how to infer if a chemical C is an activator of protein P given it has the role R and role R is related to the activation of protein P.

 ## References {.page_break_before}